fivestars/git-hooks/README.md

         [-g|--global]:      The collection will be considered available to all repos.
         <collection name>:  The internal name for the collection to be updated.

+    use-globals [<global set>]
+        Use the named global set of hooks for this repository.
+If <global set> is not provided, use the default anonymous global set.

+    disable-globals
+        Disable global hooks for the current repository.

     include [-g|--global] <collection name> <git hook> <hook executable> [<new name>] Link an existing script from a collection into this repository.